apitestbase/apitestbase.github.io/MQ-Test-Step.md

 [![Enqueue MQ Message From File](https://github.com/zheng-wang/irontest/blob/master/screenshots/mq/enqueue-message-from-file.png)](https://github.com/zheng-wang/irontest/blob/master/screenshots/mq/enqueue-message-from-file.png)

+This enables you to PUT a message with any format, no matter binary or text.

 Message in the file can contain MQMD header which will be recognized.
 If there is no MQMD header, one will be generated.

 Again, click Do button to PUT the message into the queue.